eclipse-archived/codewind-docs/docs/_documentations/remote-removing.md

 1. Remove Codewind
 2. Remove Keycloak

+WARNING: Since it is possible to install multiple Codewind servers into a Kubernetes namespace, the `cwctl` command does not remove the namespace as part of the uninstall.
+You should only remove the namespace if you no longer need it and are sure there are no other applications installed inside it.

 ## Removing a remote deployment of Codewind

 You can find `cwctl` in your Home directory under the path `~/.codewind/{version}`.